Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Experiments

 \subsection{Robustness Analysis}

-To answer Q4, we evaluate the robustness of our framework under dynamic environmental perturbations using a 10-minute adversarial test on the Croissant Search task.
-To isolate and evaluate the active perception and perceptual stability, we maintain the robot in a continuous active search mode with grasping transitions intentionally disabled.
-We introduce two classes of adversarial perturbations during the test: (i) \textbf{Sudden Disappearance}: the target object is removed entirely from the workspace; and (ii) \textbf{Relocation}: the target is moved to an out-of-sight location.
-Our results demonstrate that in the absence of the target, the robot exhibits persistent stochastic scanning of the environment, avoiding becoming trapped in a local fixed viewpoint.
+To answer Q4, we evaluate the robustness of our framework under dynamic perturbations using a 10-minute adversarial test on the Croissant Search task.
+With grasping disabled to focus on active perception, we test two perturbations: (i) \textbf{Sudden Disappearance}: the target object is removed entirely from the workspace; and (ii) \textbf{Relocation}: the target is moved to an out-of-sight location.
+Results demonstrate that in the absence of the target, the robot exhibits persistent stochastic scanning without being trapped in a local fixed viewpoint.
 Once the target is reintroduced and enters the robot's field of view, the model rapidly achieves visual locking and maintains a sustained gaze.
 If the target disappears again, the robot reverts to scanning immediately.
 These seamless transitions between search and gaze modes demonstrate the framework’s high robustness in handling high uncertainty and dynamic environments.